jacobgbemi/alx-low_level_programming/0x0B-malloc_free/README.md

 # 0x0B.
 C - malloc, free

 In this project, I leaned that ```malloc``` function is used to allocate a certain amount of memory during the execution of a program, and ```free``` function is used to clear this memory when no longer in use.
 I applied these two functions in the tasks below.
-I also leaned that ```Valgrind``` is used for memoery debugging, memory leak detection, and profiling.
+I also leaned that ```Valgrind``` is used for memory debugging, memory leak detection, and profiling.
 My function prototypes are saved in [holberton.h](https://github.com/jacobgbemi/alx-low_level_programming/blob/main/0x0B-malloc_free/holberton.h).

 ## Tasks